How to Monitor Website Changes That Matter

 The alert that a page moved is the easy half.
 Knowing which claim of yours it broke is the half that protects your work.

-You quoted a benchmark in a post eighteen months ago.
+You quoted a benchmark 18 months ago.
 The publisher revised that number last quarter.
 Your post still shows the old figure, still ranks, still carries your name into rooms you will never sit in.
-Nothing in your monitoring stack flagged it, because nothing in your stack knew you had made the claim in the first place.
-The page you would have needed to watch was not yours.
-The sentence that broke was.

 How to Monitor Website Changes

-The first kind is a solved problem with a well-worn setup.
+The first is a solved problem.
 The second is the one almost no one is configured for, and it decides whether your published work stays true.

 What Page-Change Monitoring Actually Watches